regymm/quasiSoC/BuildnRun.md

 I think these three examples can cover most of the software flows required in cross-compiling(Makefile, linker script, volatile int* MMIO, ODR, inline assembly, call C in assembly, objcopy, patch BSS, ...).
 My coding habit is bad but they work(at least for now).

-Things like printf, string operation, float-point, and basic C++ will all work.
+Things like printf, string operation, float-point, and basic C++ are all tested to be working.